-It's important for your relationship that you set goals and dream about adventures, travel, accommodation or maybe just your next dinner out at a nice restaurant.
+It's important for your relationship that you set goals and dream about adventures, travel, accommodation, or maybe just your next dinner out at a nice restaurant.
 Think about and discuss things you'd like to do together in the future.
 When your children are small, that can mean next week or month.
 But nothing's stopping you from also thinking about and talking about all the long-term possibilities later in life.

 8. Let each other in

-The eighth point is to avoid uneven division of labour in the home and when raising your child.
+The eighth point is to avoid uneven division of labor in the home and when raising your child.
 It's easy to let one person take more responsibility at home and start acting like a boss.
 To avoid drifting apart for that reason, you should try to share the tasks and activities.
 Try to be equal parents.
 This means you have to let each other in and do things on your initiative as well.

-9. Prioritise and plan
+9. Prioritize and plan

 Life with young children, especially if you have several, is about advanced logistics for most people.
-The ninth point is to find a system for planning and prioritising where you try to create space for more than just routines together.
-Good planning minimises the risk of chaos, and also makes it easier to have fun as a family and couple.
+The ninth point is to find a system for planning and prioritizing where you try to create space for more than just routines together.
+Good planning minimizes the risk of chaos, and also makes it easier to have fun as a family and couple.
 Check in often to see how your partner is feeling.
 Remember to tell each other what you want and need - you can't expect your partner to read your thoughts or interpret your needs if you don't say anything.

 10. Aim for balance and acceptance

 The tenth and final point is balance.
-To accept that life is just so messy, hard, tiring or however you feel it is right now, is a way to find peace in the middle of the chaos.
+To accept that life is just so messy, hard, tiring, or however you feel it is right now, is a way to find peace in the middle of the chaos.
 Try to be extra kind to each other to get through the challenge.
-The balance during the toddler years is about consciously creating a working split between family time, personal time and relationship time.
+The balance during the toddler years is about consciously creating a working split between family time, personal time, and relationship time.
 If we communicate with each other along the way and accept that for a while there will be tough demands on our relationships, we can more easily avoid pitfalls and the risk of harming the relationship.
 Listen to each other and keep working on your relationship.
 It will change over time and in different situations, but if it's strong it will also grow.

 More from Preggers